 "Being a part of Greek Life has opened up a diverse community that I didn't expect to find at ASU.
 I have been able to grow as an individual and a student because of the opportunities that I've found through my fraternity."

-Robert Coats,Phi Beta Sigma Fraternity, Inc.
+- Robert Coats, Phi Beta Sigma Fraternity, Inc.

-Alpha Kappa Alpha "By Culture and By Merit"
+"By Culture and By Merit"

-Nationally founded: Jan.
-15, 1908 at Howard University, Washington, D.C.
+University, Washington, D.C.